willymcallister/willymcallister.github.io/_articles/conventional-vs-electron-current.md

 This little quirk only bugs two groups of people: new learners for about a week, and crabby engineers who like to complain about everything.

 I think Franklin's "mistake" is no mistake at all.
 It's actually a gift to every engineer and student.
-It means we really get to---have to--- understand and appreciate charge and current.
+It means we really get to---have to---understand and appreciate charge and current.

 ## Advice